joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/23/us/politics/trump-documents-trial-delay.html?searchResultPosition=1

 **Hollywood Directors Ratify Their Contract as Writers Continue to Strike**\
 `The vote prevented the doomsday scenario of three major Hollywood unions striking simultaneously.
-The writers’ union vowed to fight on.`\
+The actors’ union is still negotiating.`\
 https://nytimes.com/2023/06/23/business/media/hollywood-directors-ratify-contract.html?searchResultPosition=2

 **Line on a Map?**\